microsoft/qlib/docs/component/backtest.rst

     # pred_score is the prediction score
     report, positions = backtest(pred_score, topk=50, n_drop=0.5, verbose=False, limit_threshold=0.0095)

-To know more about backtesting with specific strategy, please refer to `Strategy <strategy.html>`_.
+To know more about backtesting with a specific strategy, please refer to `Strategy <strategy.html>`_.

 To know more about the prediction score `pred_score` output by ``Model``, please refer to `Interday Model: Model Training & Prediction <model.html>`_.